Chris Barron

-Chris Barron (born Christopher Gross; born February 5, 1968) is an American singer and songwriter, best known as the lead singer of Spin Doctors.
+Christopher Barron Gross, best known as Chris Barron (born February 5, 1968) is an American singer and songwriter, best known as the lead singer of Spin Doctors.

-Biography
+Early life and education

-Christopher Gross was born February 5, 1968, in Honolulu, where his father was stationed during the Vietnam War.
+Barron was born February 5, 1968, in Honolulu, where his father Ken Gross, an automotive journalist, was stationed during the Vietnam War.
+He has described his family as “this great big Jewish family”, with his ancestors coming from Russia.
+His uncle was Lennie Sogoloff, who owned the jazz club Lennie’s on the Turnpike in Peabody, Massachusetts.
 Barron spent his childhood in the Bronx and Rye, New York, and later moved to Australia for over three years when he was eight years old.
-He went to primary school in Sydney.
+As a child, Barron was interested in music and took guitar lessons.
+He studied music theory as an elective course in middle school.

 When his family returned to the United States, Barron attended Princeton High School in Princeton, New Jersey, the same school as John Popper, and the two became close friends.
 Barron and Popper would jam together after school.
+When he was 14, he worked at an ice cream shop.

 He attended Bennington College in Vermont for one year.
 There, he was a member of two local bands: Dead Alcoholics With Boners and the Funbunnies.
 After leaving Bennington, Barron returned to Princeton, got a job at a restaurant, and immersed himself in music.
 During this time, he wrote "Jimmy Olsen's Blues" and "Two Princes".